A Look Back at the Faculty-Level ECOS: A Real-World Simulation for DFASM3 Students

 • 3 members of management,

-• 6 people in charge of administrative and logistical management,
+• 6 people responsible for administrative and logistical management,

 • 10 members for IT and audiovisual,